Innovation888K/MassLinkerSuite/README.md

 | [Building PyTorch datasets from MassLinker metabolic tokens](./Tutorials/build_dataset.md) | Build single-cohort datasets from MassLinker token files and integrate multi-cohort datasets with polarity-aware correction. |

 ## Need help?
-If you have any quesitions about MassLinkerSuite, please don't hesitate to email me (tfxu@zju.edu.cn).
+If you have any quesitions about MassLinkerSuite, please don't hesitate to email tfxu@zju.edu.cn.
-Or if you are looking for prompt responses, you can feel free to add the work WeChat account of the first author Eason Wang.
+Or if you are looking for prompt responses, you can feel free to add the work WeChat account of the first author Eason Wang (easonwang@zju.edu.cn).
 <p align="center">
   <img src="./assets/wechat.jpg" align="center" width="300" />
 </p>